 Step 4: Making the Filling

-So, to make the dreamy peanut butter filling, you'll want to add the cream cheese, peanut butter, sugar, and the separated cup of whipped cream to a large mixing bowl.
+So, to make the dreamy peanut butter mixture, you'll want to add the cream cheese, peanut butter, sugar, and the separated cup of whipped cream to a large mixing bowl.

 Step 5: Completing The Pie